 Our system is based on respect, rewards and consequences.
+Any behaviour that is not in keeping with the three Rs is likely to result in a consequence.
 Respect should be shown in the following ways:

 - Respect for Learning

 - Respect for Ourselves and Others

 - Respect for our Environment